doriguzzi/pyretic/of_client/ryu-client-README.md

 #Ryu client for Pyretic

-The Ryu client for Pyretic is a porting of the original POX client and uses the Ryu OpenFlow libraries included in the Ryu's [source code](https://github.com/osrg/ryu).
+The Ryu client is a backend for Pyretic implemented as application for the [Ryu controller](http://osrg.github.io/ryu/) by using the OpenFlow libraries included in the Ryu's [source code](https://github.com/osrg/ryu).

 To use the client first clone both Pyretic (from this repo) and Ryu (from [here](https://github.com/osrg/ryu)) source code on a local machine and install Ryu by following the procedure described in this [README](https://github.com/osrg/ryu/blob/master/README.rst) file.
 After that, do not forget to add the Ryu's code path to the ```PYTHONPATH``` variable (e.g. in ```~/.profile``` file).